Skip to main content

 1

-• Pollination is the transfer of pollen grains from anther to stigma
+• Pollination is the process of transference of pollen grains from the anther to the stigma.

-• Pollination must occur between plants of the same species only
+• Pollination must occur between plants of the same species for successful reproduction; pollen of other species fails to germinate.

 2